riywo/ubuntu-chef-solo/README.md

 Bootstrap Ubuntu Desktop.

-Run install.sh on fresh system as root to make sure, that system is upgraded and chef-solo is installed.
+Run bootstrap.sh on fresh system as root to make sure, that system is upgraded and chef-solo is installed.

 Copypasted from